imjusthere92/FTD_Project/README.md

 05 sorts the equities at this point, and cuts down the current list of symbols from just under 6000, to ones with relevant FTD and short interest statistics.

+05_00 contains calculations to determine outliers, maximums, and to perform specific calculations using current data

 06 appends technical indicator data to the dataframes and exports the new data.